 Consider whether you have the necessary equipment to deliver your product or service—you may need to buy, hire or lease equipment.

 Restore your business records

-During your natural disaster clean-up you may have salvaged records, files and correspondence - it's important to assess what records you have, repair any damaged records or request new copies if they have been destroyed.
+During your natural disaster clean-up you may have salvaged records, files and correspondence—it's important to assess what records you have, and repair any damaged records or request new copies if they have been destroyed.

 Recovering as much information as you can from these records will make it easier for you to assess what records you still need to reconstruct.

 Some of your hard copy records may have been damaged by the natural disaster, but not completely destroyed.
 The State Library of Queensland provides practical information to help you salvage damaged records.

 Your own records may have been damaged or destroyed, but you can reconstruct your financial records by researching your past transactions and requesting information from a range of sources (e.g. the Australian Taxation Office, your accountant, bank, service providers and suppliers).